About

 Anke Dijkstra is an assistant professor at the Swammerdam Institute for Life Sciences at the UvA.
 She works on selective neuronal vulnerability in neurodegenerative diseases, and specialized in psychiatric symptoms in frontotemporal dementia using human post-mortem tissue.
 Her current research focusses on the molecular identity of vulnerable cell populations in the human brain, and aims to use models to assess the unique properties of these neurons that could lead to a specialized approach to modulate this vulnerability.

-Anne van Nifterick is a postdoctoral researcher at Alzheimer Center Amsterdam and Clinical Neurophysiology department of Amsterdam UMC, focusing on neurophysiological changes and underlying mechanisms in early-stage Alzheimer’s disease.
-She holds a Master’s in Neuroscience from VU University Amsterdam.
-She has extensive experience in translational research, combining animal models, computational models, and human studies to investigate brain activity and disease mechanisms.
+Anne van Nifterick is a postdoctoral researcher at Alzheimer Center Amsterdam and Clinical Neurophysiology Department of Amsterdam UMC location VUmc, focusing on neurophysiological changes and underlying mechanisms in early-stage Alzheimer’s disease.
+She holds a Master’s in Neuroscience from VU University Amsterdam, and has extensive experience in translational research, combining animal models, computational models, and human studies to investigate brain activity and disease mechanisms.
+As part of the Translational Neuroscience Network committee, Anne aims to foster collaboration and organize events that connect clinical and fundamental research.

 Eline Vansina is a PhD candidate working in the department of Anatomy and Neuroscience and the department of Radiology and Nuclear Medicine at Amsterdam UMC.
 With a main interest in psychopharmacology and brain disorders, she investigates the effects of methylphenidate treatment on the brain in ADHD.
 For this project, she applies MRI techniques to investigate the effects of methylphenidate on brain functioning in both rodents and humans.